-In my previous role we had a project looking at the feasibility of a Combined Heat & Power (CHP) plant at a pharmaceuticals site.
+I once worked on a project looking at the feasibility of a Combined Heat & Power (CHP) plant at a pharmaceuticals site.
 Previously two consultants had looked at the site and concluded that a 2 MWe gas engine would be an economic project.
 We expected that good CHP projects would have payback periods of five to six years.
-These two consultants had modeled a payback below two years!
+These two consultants had modelled a payback below two years!

 We took a look at the technical fundamentals (annual profiles of site heat & power demands) and agreed that the site was well suited to a 2 MWe gas engine.
 However once we took a step further and started to evaluate the economics things started to unravel.

 A crucial part of any energy project are prices – for CHP gas and electricity prices are crucial.
-One way to model electricity prices is to use historic prices for the site based on the last twelve months of electricity invoices for the site.
+One way to model electricity prices is to use historic prices for the site based on the last twelve months of electricity invoices.

 What we wanted to know was the variable electricity price.
 This price will represent the savings for reducing import electricity to site through use of on-site generation.
 Table 1 below shows a simplified electricity invoice.

 |Variable electricity price||£/MWh||65|